TBerrigan2101/project-two/README.md

 ### 4.5 Performance Testing

-- Initial test for the site was good and there were a few small changes to be made, mostly image sizing that I compressed to the point where I thought wouldn't be compromised.
+- Initial test for the site was good and there were a few small changes to be made, mostly image sizing that I compressed to the point where I thought they wouldn't be compromised.
 Following those changes I got these results from Lighthouse.

 ![performance-homepage](readme-images/performance-homepage.png)